© New Phytologist Trust

 - Enter the Author Centre and click 'submit a new manuscript'.
 Progress through the screens, inputting your manuscript information, Summary and covering letter.
 Input each author named on your manuscript; please check whether your co-authors already have a New Phytologist ScholarOne Manuscripts account as it is essential to use their registered email address to avoid creation of duplicate accounts.
-You are also encouraged to nominate up to six potential referees.
+You are also welcome to nominate up to six potential reviewers.
 There are instructions to guide you all the way through, and you can break off at any point in the process and come back to it later.
 Everything is saved automatically whenever you click on 'next'.

 - The final stage is the upload of the manuscript:

 - Main document (text, tables and figure legends) in Microsoft Word or Rich Text Format.

 - Figures (separate figure files), preferably in EPS or TIFF formats.

 - Supporting Information to be published in addition to the full text article (see the Supporting Information section for further information).